abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 # Short Notes on Von-Neuman Architecture

-This repo is about gathering short knowledge on Von-Neuman architecture, it is written explicitly with reference from the book "Designing Embedded Hardware" by John Catsoulis and "Programming Embedded Systems" by Michael Barr.
+This repo is about gathering primitive knowledge on Von-Neuman architecture and providing *Verilog* simulation of various components,
+it is written explicitly with reference from the book "Designing Embedded Hardware" by John Catsoulis and "Programming Embedded Systems" by Michael Barr.